The-going/evlproject/content/pipeline/porting/irqflow.md

     explained earlier.

-+ if not on pipeline entry (i.e. second entry of the flow handler), then we must be running over the root stage, accepting interrupts, therefore we should fire the in-band handler(s) for the incoming event.
++ if not on pipeline entry (i.e. second entry of the flow handler), then we must be running over the in-band stage, accepting interrupts, therefore we should fire the in-band handler(s) for the incoming event.